BattletechModders/TisButAScratch/README.md

 `enableLethalTorsoHead` - bool, if `true`, CRIPPLED Torso or Head is lethal.

 `enableInternalDmgInjuries` - bool, if `true`, enables a feature that injures pilots when they recieve structure damage if certain equipment is mounted (i.e DNI or EI cockpits).

+`BleedingOutLethal` - bool, determines whether bleeding out from an injury is lethal (`true`) or merely incapacitates (`false`)

+`BleedingOutSuffix` - string, ending string of <b>status effect Id, not the `injuryID`</b> to denote whether the injury should inflict "Bleeding Out" and incapacitate or kill the pilot on expiration (per `BleedingOutLethal`)

+`BleedingOutTimerString` - string, what word to use in Bleeding Out status tooltip; e.g., if durationData for the injuryeffect uses `ticksOnActivations`, you may want to set this string to `"activations"`, as the tooltip would say "Unit is bleeding out, 4 `activations` remaining!".

 `internalDmgStatName` - name of bool statistic being used in gear to determine whether internal structure damage results in injuries.
 Example stat effect given below: